-Mr. Merksamer has over 24 years of experience in the environmental, geotechnical, and construction field, including extensive project management experience.
-Mr. Merksamer’s experience involves working on multi – million dollar remediation and construction projects for major oil and utility companies, airports, and engineering firms.
-He is proficient in the management of daily operations, budgets, health and safety, permitting, and coordination of all subcontractors to ensure safe and successful completion of projects.
+Mr. Merksamer has a combined 37 years of extensive project management experience in the shipping, environmental, geotechnical, and construction fields.
+Mr. Merksamer’ s experience involves working on multi – million-dollar projects for major oil, utility, airports, shipping, and engineering firms.
+He is proficient in the management of daily operations, logistics, budgets, health and safety, permitting, reporting, and coordination of all subcontractors to ensure safe and successful completion of projects.

-Mr. Merksamer is experienced in performing all aspects of Phase I and II site assessments and is knowledgeable in the design, installation, and monitoring of various remediation systems including vapor extraction, groundwater treatment, bio-remediation, and soil fixation.
-Mr. Merksamer is an expert in managing and controlling large-scale field operations associated with health and safety programs, remediation, demolition, and general construction projects.
+Mr. Merksamer is experienced in performing all aspects of Phase I and II site assessments and remediation projects and is knowledgeable in the permitting, design, installation, and monitoring of various treatment systems including ballast water treatment systems (BWTS), vapor extraction, groundwater treatment, bioremediation, and soil fixation.
+Mr. Merksamer is an expert in managing and controlling large-scale operations associated with logistics, health and safety programs, remediation, demolition, and general construction projects.